r-o-s-h-a-n/goldfish/README.md

 	* This is the data file that is used to visualize the headlines in tooltip

 6. Plot data
-	* Use the [tableau view] (https://public.tableau.com/profile/vivek.kumar6595#!/vizhome/InformationBubbles/AllTopics) we created.
+	* Download the [tableau view](https://public.tableau.com/profile/vivek.kumar6595#!/vizhome/InformationBubbles/AllTopics) we created.